JakubIllner/jakubillner.github.io/_posts/2024-01-19-data-sharing-automation.markdown

 # __Introduction__

+## Data Sharing Options

 The last step in most data pipelines is publishing the final data product to entitled internal and external consumers.
 With Oracle Autonomous Database (ADB), you have several ways how to securely publish data:

 * SQL - consumers access data directly via SQL from JDBC or ODBC clients.
 * REST API - data is published as REST API, using Oracle REST Data Services (ORDS).
-* GraphQL - data is published via GraphQL queries, also supported by ORDS.
+* GraphQL - data is published as GraphQL queries, also supported by ORDS.
 * Streaming - database transactions are streamed via GoldenGate service to Kafka or other messaging systems.
 * Object Storage - data is exported to Object Storage and accessed via S3 API or OCI API.
 * Delta Sharing - data is shared from ADB using Delta Sharing open-source protocol.

 __In this post I will demonstrate how you can easily use Delta Sharing for automated publishing of General Ledger star schema from the Autonomous Database.__

+My intention is to show data sharing on realistic use case and with reasonably large data set.
+General Ledger star schema is an example of a typical dimensional model you can find in many data warehouses, with large fact table and multiple smaller dimensions.
+I simulate the daily load frequency of this schema and show how the data sharing can be incorporated into the loading pipeline.

+## Benefits of Delta Sharing

 Why did I choose Delta Sharing?
 It has several advantages over the other options: